-Are you willing to meet headteacher and DSL to o concern?
-Please circle as Please state any other info you believe is relevant to th of this concern liscuss your appropriate. ormation that ne processing Yes No
+Are you willing to meet with the

+headteacher and DSL to discuss your Yes No

+concern?
+Please circle as appropriate.

+Please state any other information that

+you believe is relevant to the processing

+of this concern.

 Signature

+Olginatare .

 For use by safeguarding team upon receipt of concern

 Date and time concern

 received

 Signature of DSL or

 deputy DSL

 Actions to be taken, e.g.

 no action, investigation,

 reclassification as allegation

 meeting the harms

 threshold.